 Introducing Peace Lutheran Church

 The members of Bethlehem and Hope Lutheran churches are swiftly moving ahead on their decision to consolidate ministries.
-In early April, during one of their monthly joint worship services, the congregations voted on the new name of the consolidated church, to be located in the Bethlehem Lutheran Church, at 3740 Mayfield Road—Peace Lutheran Church.
+In early April, during one of their monthly joint worship services, the congregations voted on the new name of the consolidated church, to be located in the current Bethlehem Lutheran Church building, at 3740 Mayfield Road—Peace Lutheran Church.

 Congregants selected this name after several votes were taken on the 80 names that had been nominated.

 Various ad hoc committees are hard at work to consolidate the two ministries—each with 100-plus years of service—into one.
 A personnel committee is looking at upcoming staffing needs; a worship committee is reviewing various worship styles and the sense of space; an elevator committee is examining the best location for an elevator, to make the building fully accessible; and a memorial garden committee is using the services of master gardeners to begin work on a welcoming, walkable outdoor garden.